au-ts/microkit_tutorial/website/src/part1.md

 Here is a description of the `protection_domain` element:
 * `name`: a unique name for the protection domain.
 * `pp`: (optional) indicates that the protection domain has a protected procedure; defaults to false.
 * `priority`: (optional) the priority of the protection domain (integer 0 to 254), defaults to 0 which is the lowest possible priority.
 The priority dictates which order PDs will run in.
-For example if there are two PDs that are both scheduable (i.e. are ready to run) then seL4 will run the higher priority one first.
+For example if there are two PDs that are both schedulable (i.e. are ready to run) then seL4 will run the higher priority one first.
 * `budget`: (optional) the PD's budget in microseconds; defaults to 1,000.
 * `period`: (optional) the PD's period in microseconds; must not be smaller than the budget; defaults to the budget.